 These are questions that you may be wondering.
 Keep reading to get those answers.

-Toward the end of the post I have included helmet recommendations, some are fabulously fashionable and others are comfy and durable.
-I also included an inexpensive option for those wanted to save money.
-That being said here is a quick disclaimer.
+Toward the end of the post, I have included Riding helmet recommendations, some are fabulously fashionable and others are comfy and durable.
+I also included an inexpensive option for those who wanted to save money.

 DO LESSON BARNS PROVIDE RIDING HELMETS?